Cultivate Your Plate

 -

-In this model we have one educator at each event and host a series of 4-5 events in a row.
+In this model we have one educator at each event and host a series of 4-5 events in a row over a few weeks or months.

 -